su1phurd/numerical-prediction/README.md

 ### License
 - Code is original for course assignments (**Do not plagiarize**).
 - Course website: http://112.124.40.88:5501
-- Lecture materials and website content belong exclusively to Nanjing University and course instructors.
-Redistribution prohibited.
+- Lecture materials and website content belong exclusively to Nanjing University and course instructors. **Commercial use prohibited**.

 ---